X901/Schedule-Background-Task-New/README.md

 - move the project folder above `Terminal` icon .
 This is the fastest way to go directly indisd the project folder on `Terminal`
 - then final step write `pod install` on terminal to install Firebase Storage and Realm Libreies

-I did exmplain everything on the project check the `BackgroundTaskService.swift` and `AppDelegate.swift` and also `SceneDelegate.swift`
+I did explain everything on the project check the `BackgroundTaskService.swift` and `AppDelegate.swift` and also `SceneDelegate.swift`

 maybe you will wondering what is SceneDelegate ? this new on iOS 13 project the only thing you need to know NOW is you need to call `background task request` when the app moving to Background on `sceneDidEnterBackground` function inside `SceneDelegate.swift`

-what if your project is old and you don't have SceneDelegate.swift ? its ok only you need to open `AppDelegate` and add `applicationDidEnterBackground` and inside it call `BackgroundTaskService.shared.enterBackground()`
+what if your project is old and you don't have SceneDelegate.swift ? its ok, You need to open `AppDelegate` and add `applicationDidEnterBackground` and inside it call `BackgroundTaskService.shared.enterBackground()`

 ### I did mention that maybe the background task won't happend immediately then how to debug it ?
 Apple said you can debug the Background task by doing this steps
 - Connect you device to your Mac
 - open Xcode project and run the project
-- now go to home screen this will let ypu enter to the background
+- now go to home screen this will let you enter to the background
 - return back to your project
-- click on `Puese` button (this button you will find it above debug logs)
+- click on `Puese` button (this button you will found it above debug logs)
 - now enter this line

 `e -l objc -- (void)[[BGTaskScheduler sharedScheduler] _simulateLaunchForTaskWithIdentifier:@"com.basil.imagesuploud"]`

-notice that my background task idntifier is `com.basil.imagesuploud` I did added it on info.plist file you need to change it depend on your Identifier. if you will only test my Demo project it will be the same idntifier
+notice that my background task idntifier is `com.basil.imagesuploud` I did add it on `info.plist` file you need to change it depend on your Identifier. if you will only test my Demo project it will be the same idntifier

 after write that line and click enter
 Xcode will said